2020 Best Invention

 Read More →

 Living with a chronic illness or serious injury is hard enough without having to worry about making payments on your student loans.
-Luckily, the federal government provides the option of canceling a student loan borrower’s federal student loan debt if the borrower is too sick to work.
-If you become disabled due to illness or injury, you may be eligible for the Total and Permanent Disability (TPD) discharge of your federal student loan debt.
+Thankfully, the federal government provides the option of canceling a student loan borrower’s federal student loan debt if the borrower is unable to work due to a disability.

 Read More →